-The Border Patrol made this dramatized video showing migrant murdering innocent victim in a dark alley
+The Border Patrol made this dramatized video showing migrant killing innocent victim in a dark alley

 For years, Trump has delighted rally crowds with stories and claims about the gruesome crimes of migrants, after launching his 2016 campaign on his promise to build a border wall that would stop “rapists” and other criminals from entering the United States illegally.

-Since then senior figures in his administration, including White House senior policy adviser Stephen Miller, have directed Homeland Security communications officials to highlight crimes committed by immigrants.
-An ample body of research shows immigrants actually commit crimes at lower rates than native-born Americans.
+Since then senior aides in his administration, including White House senior policy adviser Stephen Miller, have directed Homeland Security communications officials to highlight crimes committed by immigrants.
+An ample body of research shows that immigrants actually commit crimes at lower rates than native-born Americans.

-Trump is campaigning for reelection with claims that Democratic nominee Joe Biden will allow the country to be overrun by criminals, anarchists and illegal migrants.
+Trump is campaigning for reelection with claims that Democratic nominee Joe Biden will allow the country to be overrun by criminals, anarchists and undocumented migrants.
 Biden has called Trump a “toxic presence.”

-Cecilia Barreda, a CBP spokesperson, said the video was produced “in an effort to highlight criminal apprehensions across the Southwest border.”
+Cecilia Barreda, a Customs and Border Protection spokeswoman, said the video was produced “in an effort to highlight criminal apprehensions across the Southwest border.”

 “The initial intent was to inform the workforce and it was subsequently determined that it would also serve to inform the community and citizens on the nature of the work and dangers faced by border patrol and the community at large,” Barreda said in a statement to The Washington Post.